Darkglass-Electronics/Plugin-Dev-Setup/README.md

 See [CATEGORIES.md](CATEGORIES.md) for the list of plugin categories used in Anagram and how it translates from LV2 ones.

 See [CAVEATS.md](CAVEATS.md) for a few caveats to be aware of when developing plugins for Anagram.

+See [LICENSING.md](LICENSING.md) for details on licensing and IP protection.

 See [LV2-FEATURES.md](LV2-FEATURES.md) for the list of LV2 features supported by Anagram.